bitcoinfo/bitcoin-history/README.md

 ethereum and *everything* else is so much less mature.

----

-in conclusion..
-I am kinda happy there is one solid crypto that we all know won't change too much in the forseeable future.. we need a reliable way to short the fed.
+I'm kinda happy there is one solid crypto that we all know won't change too much in the forseeable future.. we need a reliable way to short the fed.

 and there is DOGE too, just in case the bitcoin apocalypse :stuck_out_tongue: